thaipbs-mis/context-engineering-intro/PRPs/EXAMPLE_multi_agent_prp.md

-name: "Multi-Agent System: Research Agent with Email Draft Sub-Agent"
+name: "React AI Assistant: Research Interface with Email Draft Component"
 description: |

 ## Purpose
-Build a Pydantic AI multi-agent system where a primary Research Agent uses Brave Search API and has an Email Draft Agent (using Gmail API) as a tool.
-This demonstrates agent-as-tool pattern with external API integrations.
+Build a React/TypeScript application with AI-powered research capabilities using OpenAI API and email draft generation.
+This demonstrates modern React patterns with AI integration, custom hooks, and component composition.

 ## Core Principles
 1. **Context is King**: Include ALL necessary documentation, examples, and caveats